-Nutrition, an important piece of the puzzle in autistic children
+Nutrition is an important piece of the puzzle in autism

 #1 Nutrition affects behavior